Setting Goals for Work: Planning Short- and Long-term Career Goals

 Those are three big stepping stones that will help you get to where you want to go that you can add to your checklist of goals.

 Approaching this strategically will help you break down the overarching goal and nail down what else you should be looking to achieve along the way. “(You) can gain motivation and clarity of vision from well-established goals,” Donahue said.
 Then, with your strategic roadmap in mind, you can move forward with the confidence that you know exactly what your next step is.

 What are Short-Term Career Goals?

 Short-term career goals can best be thought of as milestones.
-They may be something immediately achievable, such as setting up your profile on LinkedIn or submitting an application for an entry-level job to get your foot in the door.
-The concept of a short-term goal is relative, though, as it could be something you work on over the course of six months, a year or more.
-They are actionable steps you can take in order to work your way up toward your dream job.
+They may be immediately achievable, such as setting up a professional profile on LinkedIn or submitting an application for an entry-level job to get your foot in the door.
+The concept of a short-term goal is relative, though, as it could be something you work on over six months, a year or more.
+Nevertheless, they are actionable steps you can take to work your way up toward your dream job.

 Some of the most common short-term goals Donahue has seen are: